ChrisNavoczynski/Adams-OfferUp/README.md

 * Dylan Wilkinson
 * Jesse Brent Coats

-## API Prototypes
-* Implement routes needed for version of OfferUP
+## Building User Interactions:
-* Routes consist of at least three resourses
+* Implement at least 5 views and workflows

-## Install:
+* Responses to user input and output

 ## Application Description: Web app for resale use.
 ### Supports: